Mozilla blames 'interlocking complex systems' and confusion for Firefox's May add-on outage

 "The first question that everyone asks is, "How did you let this happen?'" wrote Firefox's CTO Eric Rescorla in a post to a company blog.
 "At a high level, the story seems simple: we let the certificate expire.
 This seems like a simple failure of planning."

-Rescorla disputed that characterization, however.
+Rescorla disputed that characterisation, however.
 Saying that the situation was "more complicated" than that, he said the responsible team knew the certificate was expiring but assumed that the browser would ignore the expiration date because in an earlier incident certificate checking had been disabled.
 "This led to confusion about the status of intermediate certificate checking.
 Moreover, the Firefox QA plan didn't incorporate testing for certificate expiration and therefore the problem wasn't detected.
 This seems to have been a fundamental oversight in our test plan."

 Others covered the crisis from different angles in separate postmortems, including an incident report and a technical report.